Northeast Region

 - Caravelle Ranch: 27,251 acres in Putnam and Marion counties

-Quota permit required during archery, muzzleloading gun, general gun, dove, youth turkey and spring turkey; recreational access allowed.
+Quota permit required during archery, muzzleloading gun, general gun, family, dove, youth turkey and spring turkey; recreational access allowed.

 - Charles H. Bronson: 11,672 acres in Orange and Seminole counties